mbj/mutant/README.md

 Currently mutant covers the majority of ruby's complex nodes that often occur in method bodies.

+NOTE: The textbook examples you find on mutation testing are intentionally not implemented.
+This is subjected to change.

 Some stats from the [axiom](https://github.com/dkubb/axiom) library:

 ```